A Message from the Author

-Two concerns loomed large when I first began to study history—the persistence of racial inequality a hundred years after emancipation, and the paradox of using unlimited collective violence to pursue supposedly just ends.
+Two concerns loomed large in the 1960s when I first began to study history—the persistence of racial inequality a hundred years after emancipation, and the paradox of using collective violence to pursue supposedly just ends.
 My graduate school advisor, C. Vann Woodward, called attention to both matters in his memorable essay, “Equality: The Deferred Commitment.”
-As the Civil War centennial approached and the long-oppressed black people of the South took to the streets to protest the status quo, Woodward cautioned that historians ought not depict the North as “burning for equality since 1863 with a hard, gem-like flame” or celebrate “a holy war that ennobled its participants.”
+As the Civil War centennial approached, Woodward cautioned historians against celebrating “a holy war that ennobled its participants.”
+He knew too that race was a national problem, by no means confined to the South, and he rejected the idea that the North had been “burning for equality since 1863 with a hard, gem-like flame.”

 Looking back from half a century later, I see clearly that my work has grappled with both issues.
-My dissertation, completed at Yale University in 1968, addressed the faltering commitment to equality in the postwar North, and raised for me the question of how much commitment had ever existed in the first place.
-But as a young teacher several years later, I became preoccupied with a topic that has been the focus of my historical energies ever since—how did the Civil War begin in the first place, and what did the participants originally hope to accomplish by resorting to arms?
+My dissertation, completed at Yale University in 1968, addressed the faltering commitment to equality in the postwar North and raised for me the question of how much commitment had ever existed in the first place.
+As a young teacher several years later, I started down a trail that has engaged me ever since—the question of how the Civil War began and what the participants hoped to accomplish by resorting to arms.

-I also have published numerous articles, written over fifty book reviews, and contributed to six biographical anthologies, including four entries in American National Biography.
+I have published numerous articles and book chapters, written over fifty book reviews, and contributed to six biographical anthologies, including four entries in American National Biography.
 My essays in two Blackwell volumes—A Companion to the American South, and A Companion to the Civil War and Reconstruction—summarize and assess scholarship in my fields of specialization.
-I got a classic back into print—David M. Potter, Lincoln and His Party in the Secession Crisis (Yale University Press, 1942, 1962; reissued with new introduction by Daniel W. Crofts, Louisiana State University Press, 1995, use promotion code 04anniver for 35% discount).
-In April 2009, I was an invited panelist at a conference entitled “America on the Eve of the Civil War," hosted by the University of Richmond.
+I got a classic back into print—David M. Potter, Lincoln and His Party in the Secession Crisis (Yale University Press, 1942, 1962).
+I wrote fourteen entries between 2011 and 2014 for the New York Times blog, “Disunion.”

-For over three decades, I have been fortunate to teach at The College of New Jersey.
-The History Department, which I chaired from 1996 to 2005, encourages Americanists to teach world history and rub shoulders with colleagues who have enviable world-historical perspective.
-This supportive setting emboldened me to write Upstream Odyssey: An American in China, 1895-1944 (EastBridge Books, 2008), a biography of my grandfather.
+I was fortunate to teach for almost four decades at The College of New Jersey.
+The History Department, which I chaired from 1996 to 2005, promotes a world-historical perspective.
+This supportive setting emboldened me to write Upstream Odyssey: An American in China, 1895-1944 (EastBridge Books, 2008), a biography of my grandfather, a Protestant missionary.